-This is a complex area and we're continuing to work closely with our advisers to assess if and how members may be affected (only members who were active members in one of the scheme's final salary categories between 1990 and 1997 may be affected).
+The Trustees are currently working with their advisers to assess if and how members may be affected (only members who were active members in one of the scheme's final salary categories between 1990 and 1997 may be affected).
 It is not necessary for members to take any action at this point.
 Members who are affected will be contacted with more information when possible, but please note that given the complex nature of this issue, GMP equalisation may take a considerable period of time to complete.